 When you apply to our open positions, we collect different types of personal data according to the stage of the recruitment process.

 We may share personal data with the following category third parties:

-We do not currently share personal data of any type with third parties connected to advertising, retargeting and analytics, other than our website and online store provider (which has inbuilt analytics services).
+We do not currently share personal data of any type with third parties connected to advertising other than our website provider, which has inbuilt analytics services.

 We require all third parties to respect the security of your personal data and to treat it in accordance with the law.
 We do not allow our third-party service providers to use your personal data for their own purposes and only permit them to process your personal data for specified purposes and in accordance with our instructions.

-Whenever we transfer your personal data out of the EEA, we will comply with applicable data protection law.
-This will only apply to personal data which is not classed as a Special Category under Article 9 of the EU GDPR.
+Whenever we transfer your personal data out of the UK or EEA, we will comply with applicable data protection law.
+This includes ensuring appropriate safeguards are in place to protect your personal data and your privacy rights.

-Some of our external third-party providers are based outside the EEA, so their processing of your personal data will involve a transfer of data outside the EEA.
+Some of our external third-party providers are based outside the UK and EEA, so their processing of your personal data will involve a transfer of data outside the UK and EEA.